-Top 25 most connected World Leaders on Twitter
+The Best connected World Leaders on Twitter

-A quarter of world leaders and governments follow President Barack Obama and the White House, but @BarackObama and the @WhiteHouse have established mutual Twitter relations with only three other world leaders.
+A quarter of world leaders and governments unilaterally follow President Barack Obama and the White House, but @BarackObama and the @WhiteHouse have established mutual Twitter relations with only four other world leaders.

 Swedish Foreign Minister @CarlBildt is the best connected world leader, mutually following 44 peers.
 Ugandan Prime Minister @AmamaMbabazi is the most conversational world leader with 96% of his tweets being @replies to other Twitter users.